philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

     [[...]]

 This requires something kind of like mutation.
 Logic variables, like in prolog, also enable you to do this, because logic variables are kind of "assign once" variables <https://web.archive.org/web/20221003021352/https://www3.cs.stonybrook.edu/~warren/xsbbook/node5.html> , which is a bit more principled than write as many times as you like variables.
+A similar "write once" thing that occurs in ordinary languages are futures/promises <https://en.wikipedia.org/wiki/Futures_and_promises> , an empty box that you can fill at a future date.

 By giving the arena an interface to `makevar` and `define`, we can make this less spooky.